Secure attachment beats genetic disposition in ADHD.

 - Less anxious behavior

-- In females: increased brood care of own children
+- In females: increased brood care of their own children

-- Rat pups that received little grooming and physical attention from their mothers developed lower levels of the transcription factor NGFI-A (also called EGR1) in the hippocampus.
-This caused increased methylation and thereby lower expression of the glucocorticoid receptor gene (GR gene) in the hippocampus.4
+- Rat pups that received little grooming and physical attention from their mothers developed lower levels of the transcription factor NGFI-A (also known as EGR1) in the hippocampus.
+This resulted in increased methylation and thus lower expression of the glucocorticoid receptor gene (GR gene) in the hippocampus.4

 -

-Similarly, it is reported from monkeys that all monkey children who were bodily descended from aggressive mothers and raised by caring mothers were in turn able to give their children a caring attachment, while 50 to 60% of the bodily children of caring mothers who were raised by violent mothers showed this violence toward their own children as well.5
+Similarly, all monkey children born to aggressive mothers and raised by caring mothers are reported to have formed a caring bond with their children, while 50-60% of the children born to caring mothers who were raised by violent mothers also showed this violence towards their own children.5

 -

-High oxytocin receptor density in the nucleus accumbens caused increased resistance of newborns to neglect from social isolation (a specific form of early childhood stress) 67
+High oxytocin receptor density in the nucleus accumbens increased newborns’ resistance to neglect through social isolation (a specific form of early childhood stress) 67

 - Animals with few oxytocin receptors in the nucleus accumbens